Fragile Balance (Stargate SG-1): Cast

 Michael Welch was cast in the part of young Jack O'Neill.
 Welch, who was living in Los Angeles at the time, recorded a video audition for the role, and having not seen the show, performed the character "like it was written" as a "dry, sarcastic, very in-charge and in control of himself kind of guy".
 When deciding who to cast, DeLuise and Kindler later commented that there were a number of other actors who more closely resembled Richard Dean Anderson, however they felt Welch best embodied the role.
-They also felt Welch bought a somewhat "nerdy" and "vulnerable" quality to the character, which Kindler wanted in order to forward the notion that O'Neill did not have the best memories of being a teenager and would therefore hate being stuck in the body of his 15 year old self.
+They also felt Welch brought a somewhat "nerdy" and "vulnerable" quality to the character, which Kindler wanted in order to forward the notion that O'Neill did not have the best memories of being a teenager and would therefore hate being stuck in the body of his 15 year old self.
 After casting Welch in the role, DeLuise worked with the editing team to put together a compilation of O'Neill moments that he felt would aid Welch in capturing O'Neill's mannerisms, attitude and the way in which he carried himself.
 Welch was also provided a number of episodes, including "Revelations" in order to gain insight into the Asgard's backstory.
 Watching the tapes in preparation, Welch recalled he "rewound them a hundred times, and I was up all night studying this guy", going on to describe the process as "very challenging.
 Richard Dean Anderson — he is so original.
 I don’t think there’s ever been an actor quite like him before".

 Elsewhere in the episode, a new renegade Asgard scientist called Loki is featured, with influence taken from the God from Norse mythology of the same name.
 One of the puppeteers originally recorded dialog for the character, however Robert C. Cooper felt that it should be rerecorded, suggesting DeLuise do the part.
 Michael Shanks also provides the voice for the Asgard Thor, whilst other reoccurring characters include Dr. Janet Fraiser and Jacob Carter, played by Teryl Rothery and Carmen Argenziano.
 Frequent guest actor and stunt performer Dan Payne cameos in the episode as an Air Force security officer.
 Poppi Reiner portrays Pamela Ambrose, with Joey Shea, daughter of actor and stunt co-ordinator Dan Shea playing the young version of the character.
 Ed Hong-Louie plays the part of abductee, Zyang Wu, with Theresa Lee playing his interpreter.
 Gregory Bennett portrays Lt.
 Col. Harlan Beck and Tom Heaton plays Werner.
 Chris Kramer and Ralph Alderman both portray F-302 pilots.